digital-nomad-cheng/MTCNN_PyTorch/README.md

 2. Training Onet:
     RUN `python training/Onet/train.py` to train your model.
 3. 3.
 Save weights:
-    We use the validation dataset to help us with choose the best pnet model.
-The weights are saved in `pretrained_weights/best_onet.pth`
+    We use the validation dataset to help us with choose the best onet model.
+The weights are saved in `pretrained_weights/mtcnn/best_onet.pth`

 ### Results